 - use an electronic system that automatically manages guests’ bookings.
 Common examples include Application Programming Interfaces (APIs) that send information between your system and the online marketplace, or property management software you use to manage the bookings.

-The marketplace operator will remain responsible for providing the guest with taxable supply information.
+The online marketplace will remain responsible for providing the guest with taxable supply information.

 Administering the flat-rate credit scheme